believethehype/pistachio/README.md

 # Pistachio Sack
 (Pystachio, get it?)

 Nostr NIP 60/61 (Nutsack) implementation in Python.

+Pistachios are members of the cashew family.

 Work in Progress.
 Contributions welcome.
 - Lightning Mint funding source at the moment is LNBits so invoices can be paid in code (see .env_example).